JSTOR-Labs/plant-humanities/geranium.md

 <param ve-image static
 title="Chinese _Gongbi_ Line Drawing of a geranium, which is named _Tianzhu Kui_ (_Pelargonium_) in Chinese." url="https://raw.githubusercontent.com/JSTOR-Labs/plant-humanities/master/images/Tianzhu_Kui.png" fit="contain" attribution="Chinese Gongbi Line Drawing of Hundred Flowers (Autumn and Winter).
 Tianjin Yangliuqing Fine Arts Press.
 2005.">

-**From this point of view, we can deduce that the misnomer did not only happen in the Western world; it has circulated and influenced other knowledge traditions worldwide.
+**Generally speaking, we can deduce that the misnomer did not only happen in the Western world; it has circulated and influenced other knowledge traditions worldwide.
 Therefore, it is the time to clarify this misnomer, and to “redeem” the story of Pelargoniums both West and East.**

 ## References
 [^datg]:Hartley, Jenny.
 “Dickens and the Geranium.” _The Dickensian_, vol. 114, no. 504, 2018, pp. 5-14.